 13. What are Common Disorders in Adults Raised by a Narcissistic Mother?

 Because children raised by narcissistic mothers endure so much chaos, they may become adults with obsessive-compulsive disorder (OCD) variations, such as Checking OCD, Symmetry and Order OCD, Hoarding OCD, and other types.
 Because of being abused, often violently, or even experiencing threats of death, traumatized adults raised by a narcissistic mother may develop post-traumatic stress disorder (PTSD).
-Because being the child of a narcissistic mother implies such a deep wound, accompanied by the feelings of worthlessness and hopelessness, addictions to alcohol, drugs, or sex may develop to help cope with the stress of the narcissistic relationship.
+Because being the child of a narcissistic mother implies such a deep wound, accompanied by feelings of worthlessness and hopelessness, addictions to alcohol, drugs, or sex may develop to help cope with the stress of the narcissistic relationship.

 14. How Does Someone Raised by a Narcissistic Mother Resolve Their Anger?

 Resolving anger takes understanding.
 First, you must understand the truth about your mother.
 Second, you must understand that your anger is there because of all the trauma you endured.
 Third, you must understand who you are.
 For that, I recommend the following books regardless of your age or marital status: “How We Love: Discover Your Love Style, Enhance Your Marriage,” “Discovering Intimacy: Relating to God and Others as a Single Adult,” “Safe People,” and “Boundaries.”
-Once you have understanding, next, you must forgive your mother.
+Once you have an understanding, next, you must forgive your mother.
 Forgiveness is the key to releasing anger.
 When you forgive, you will set yourself free from the poisoning bondage with her.
 If you don’t forgive, resentment and bitterness will dwell inside causing anger.

 15. How Can I Forgive My Narcissistic Mother?